-Guaranteed no death by bloody PowerPoint.
-In fact, hardly any slides at all.
+No death by bloody PowerPoint (in fact hardly any slides at all)

 But if you book me I’ll do more than deliver a speech.
 I don’t just turn up 15 minutes before the gig, expect a posh green room with champagne and perks, and then dash off to the airport as soon as I exit the stage.

 Conference organisers love it when I get involved in promoting their events.

 Here’s what you can expect when you hire me to work with you.

 Although I offer more than just a speech for your event, the talk is the main reason you want to work with me.
 Keeping marketing simple.
 Fighting complexity in marketing.
 Putting together a content marketing strategy.
 These are the topics I can inspire and motivate your audience with.

 But I’ll work with you to fit my talk to your audience.
 Let’s have a video call well in advance to make sure the talk hits all the spots want it to.

 I’d love to spend time getting to know your guests, answering their questions, and simply hanging out.

 You don’t need to hide me in a green room behind the scenes and pamper me with rose petals and champagne (I’m told some speakers expect this).
 I don’t have an ego you need to massage.
 I’m not the kind of speaker that arrives with only 15 minutes to spare, delivers his talk, and then does a quick runner for the airport.

 You book me and you’ve got me all day.